-20.5 No full-time student will be allowed to write more than four (4) Supplemental Evaluations during the student's entire period of undergraduate study at RMC, which includes any RMC equivalent undergraduate courses taken at the Royal Military College Saint-Jean.
+20.5 No full-time student will be allowed to undertake more than four (4) Supplemental Evaluations during the student's entire period of undergraduate study at RMC, which includes any RMC equivalent undergraduate courses taken at the Royal Military College Saint-Jean.
 These four (4) Supplemental Evaluations cannot be used for ATE or LCF courses, however, students will be permitted:

 20.6 Part-time students are not permitted to write Supplemental Evaluations.

 20.7 Supplemental Evaluations can take many forms, such as, but not limited to an exam, an essay, a lab report, an oral exam, some other assignment, or a combination of these formats, which will be determined by the instructor responsible for the course or course section in consultation with the Department Head or Programme Chair responsible.
 The form will be in accordance with the respective Dean’s discretion regarding commonality.

 20.8 Supplemental Evaluations that address particular learning outcomes of a course or course section will be the same for all students that have failed to meet the same learning outcomes of that course or course section.